Reviews You Can Rely On

 Our Analysis and Test Results

 Even though the CleanView Swivel is a basic, budget-focused upright vacuum, we appreciated its handy Suction Power Indicator.
 What is it?
 It's a visual, mechanical, color-coded indicator that turns from green to red if the vacuum loses suction or becomes clogged.
-Even better, it can indicate a partial clog or loss of suction, which can occur after filling the dustbin or when the filter needs cleaning.
+Even better, it can indicate a partial clog or loss of suction, which can occur after filling the dustbin or when the filter needs to be cleaned.

 bissell cleanview swivel pet - we put each vacuum through a gauntlet of household cleaning...